-Video Games have often been heavily criticized by many in the media with one main argument; that video games cause violence in children and have little to no positive benefits.
-But the media rarely shines light on the opposite side, the benefit to playing video games and using technology.
-And the benefits of playing video games are huge.
+Video Games have often been heavily criticized by many in the media with two main arguments, that video games cause violence in children and have no positive benefits.
+But the media rarely shines light on the opposite side, that there are actually a myriad of benefits to playing video games and using technology.

 The argument about violence is old and beat.
-In fact the studies coming out of universities are actually finding the opposite; that playing video games leads to a reduced level of violence in children.
+In fact, the studies coming out of universities are actually finding the opposite; that playing video games leads to a reduced level of violence in children.
 This is just the start of the benefits of video games.
 We should be moving towards embracing the technology for what it can do, and help youth achieve success in other aspects of their personal life.
-Video games and education go hand in hand, don’t believe me?
+Video games and education go hand in hand.

-The ability to foster a responsible way to engage youth into learning with video games is something that education boards globally should be looking into as learning aids instead of scolding them for wasting their time in front of a television.
-We are moving into the new era of e-learning and education, particularly in Ontario, that can pave way for new emerging career opportunities in the esports, video game, and technology industries.
+Rather than scolding youth for “wasting their time in front of a television,” education boards globally should be investigating ways to engage students by using video games as learning aids.
+We are moving into the new era of e-learning and education, particularly in Ontario, that can pave the way for new emerging career opportunities in the esports, video game, and technology industries.

 The esports industry has a diverse ecosystem of professions that are now viable in today’s world.
-Just this year esports has been projected to produce $1.1 Billion in revenue, that is not including other revenue lines commonly associated with esports like Twitch streaming, Youtube videos, and other social platforms.
+Just this year esports has been projected to produce $1.1 Billion in revenue, without including other revenue lines commonly associated with esports like Twitch streaming, Youtube videos, and other social platforms.

-We must adapt to embrace the collaboration, information and digital literacy that children are now surrounded by to allow them to not only find success in the education system, and personal achievements but so we teach them how to produce with the technology rather than simply consume.
+We must adapt to embrace the collaboration, information and digital literacy that children are now surrounded by to allow them to not only find success in the education system and in personal achievement, but also through learning how to produce with the technology rather than simply consume.